sodexx7/Week2_NFT_Staking_Security/NFT_EVENT.md

 Revisit the solidity events tutorial.
 How can OpenSea quickly determine which NFTs an address owns if most NFTs don’t use ERC721 enumerable?
 Explain how you would accomplish this if you were creating an NFT marketplace

-1)by the owner??
-OpenSea NFT
-2)

-1. How can OpenSea quickly determine which NFTs an address owns if most NFTs don’t use ERC721 enumerable?
+ ##  1. How can OpenSea quickly determine which NFTs an address owns if most NFTs don’t use ERC721 enumerable?

-    OpenSea should have a database that store all the NFT address, perhaps get the info by monitoring the block or etherscan.info or other third-party services like Morails.
+OpenSea should have a database that stores all the NFT addresses.
+Perhaps it gathers all the info by monitoring the block or etherscan.info or other third-party services like Morails.

-Just based on the NFT smart contract address, and one owner address.
-Each time when one NFT mint or transfer, just listening the transfer events. tokenAddress is the NFT address, filterAddress is the owner address.
-So when the evet was triggered, then owner's NFT info can rendered.
+It is based on the NFT smart contract addresses and one owner address.
+When one NFT mints or transfers.
+The listening event involved with the transfer events on their service will be triggered.

+The demo code is below: tokenAddress is the NFT address, and filterAddress is the owner address.
+So when the event was triggered, the owner's NFT info can be rendered.

 ``` solidity
 const ethers = require('ethers');